EleonoraDellamico/EleonoraDellamico/README.md

 ### Hello world --> was my first line of code😬
 ![WhatsApp Image 2020-12-26 at 13 20 37](https://user-images.githubusercontent.com/70522059/103151338-8e5ee580-477d-11eb-8e11-19e9bfd31885.jpeg)

-✨ Sociologist holding a Master Degree in Human Resources, after an amazing experience working in a start-up and digging deeper into Web sites and UX, I decided to take a great step towards the IT World and become a Front End Developer💻 I did different courses about User Research and I love it.
+✨ I'm Eleonora becoming a ***Frontender*** after an amazing experience working in a ***start-up*** and digging deeper into ***Web sites and UX***.
+In addiction I'm a sociologist  holding a master in human resources.
+I think study human's behavior it's extremily important in this job for this reason I did different courses about ***User Research*** in Platzi ,I found interesting the company ***TeaCup Lab's*** and besides improving and learning more about code I'm reading this book: "Handbook of Usability Testing: How to Plan, Design, and Conduct Effective Tests".

 📑 My motto is
 > “'If we're growing, we're always going to be out of our comfort zone.'